 Your body has 206 bones.
 They are vulnerable to being broken when involved in any type of accident.
 Common injury types associated with broken bones can range from mild injuries like hairline fractures to something more significant such as a complete fracture.
 Recovery can be long, painful, and uncomfortable.

 Though car collisions are by far the most common types of accidents, they are not the only kind that can lead to the aforementioned common injury types.
 Other types of accidents can include slip and falls, premise liability, falling objects, workplace accidents.
 No matter the cause, if you have been injured due to the fault of another person or party, it is your right to seek fair compensation for your injuries.
 In general, the law allows victims to seek economic, non-economic, and punitive damages (in certain cases).
 If you have suffered an accident you may be able to recoup damages for a loss of income, medical bills, damaged property, pain and suffering, etc.

 Connecting With a Personal Injury Attorney

 You may know that you have suffered an injury due to the fault of another person or party.
 However, proving liability is not always easy.
 In many cases, it will take the experience and knowledge of an aggressive personal injury attorney to seek and obtain the fair compensation that you deserve.
 Insurance companies are most interested in saving money, not your well-being.
 Do not get bullied into accepting a settlement that does not cover all of your losses and expenses.
-Working with a seasoned personal injury attorney allows you to come to the negotiating table on equal footing with the insurance company.
+Working with an experienced personal injury attorney allows you to come to the negotiating table on equal footing with the insurance company.
 If you have recently been injured in an accident, give the law office of Jerome O. Fjeld, PLLC a call to schedule your free initial consultation and discuss your case today.